-While a number of countries may lay claim to being 'a golfer's paradise', none can match the variety, accessibility, and scenery of New Zealand's golf courses.Plan Your Tour
+While several countries may claim to be a 'golfer's paradise', none can match New Zealand's golf course's variety, accessibility, and scenery.Plan Your Tour

 The reasons are abundantly clear - our courses and conditions test all facets of a golfer's ability.
-Play well here and you can hold your head up anywhere the game of golf is played.
+So play well here, and hold your head up anywhere the game of golf is played.
 Good grass growth means lush rough - undulations are often hills - sand is freely available - and prevailing winds occasionally reach gale force.

-But most of the time golf in New Zealand is delightful.
-The weather is warm and calm, the fairways smooth and flat, the greens soft and true, and above all else the views are magnificent.
+But most of the time, golf in New Zealand is delightful.
+The weather is warm and calm, the fairways smooth and flat, the greens soft and accurate, and the views are magnificent above all else.

-Unlike many northern hemisphere countries, golf is played all year round in New Zealand with the major club competition season generally running from March to November to coincide with peak times of grass growth.
-While all clubs water their greens in summer many of the smaller clubs don't have fairway irrigation.
-Consequently, hard and dry conditions during hot summer months can see golfers hitting career-best drives of over 300 yards!
+Unlike many northern hemisphere countries, golf is played all year round in New Zealand, with the significant club competition season generally running from March to November to coincide with peak times of grass growth.
+While all clubs water their greens in summer, many smaller clubs don't have fairway irrigation.
+Consequently, hard and dry conditions during hot summer can see golfers hitting career-best drives of over 300 yards!
 These courses are at their best during Spring and early Summer.

 There are courses to suit players of all abilities.
 Many have hosted National and International competitions and provide a stern test for the best professionals - others are designed for club players with different tee positions to suit all skill levels.

-A number of courses have their own driving ranges together with other practice facilities and there are stand-alone ranges in most main centres.
-Some of the smaller clubs rely on an 'honesty box' system for collecting green fees.
+Several courses have driving ranges and other practice facilities, and stand-alone fields exist in most main centres.
+Some smaller clubs rely on an 'honesty box' system for collecting green fees.
 Most city courses have a professional and a golf shop with other staff to manage the clubhouse and general administration.

-And, when you've left the fairways behind you, there are so many things to see and do that you'll need to come back again and again to even begin to sample them.
-When you consider the variety of natural attractions available - snow-capped mountains, crystal clear lakes and rivers, glaciers, verdant natural bush, tropical sands, volcanic eruptions, geothermal geysers and mud pools - and all the activities they involve you don't need to travel the world; they're all here in New Zealand.
+And, when you've left the fairways behind you, there are so many things to see and do that you'll need to come back, again and again, even to begin to sample them.
+When you consider the variety of natural attractions available - snow-capped mountains, crystal clear lakes and rivers, glaciers, verdant natural bush, tropical sands, volcanic eruptions, geothermal geysers and mud pools - and all the activities they involve, you don't need to travel the world; they're all here in New Zealand.
 And above all else, we pride ourselves on being the friendliest people you could hope to find.
-Please come and see us.
+So please come and see us.

-New Zealand has been awarded as the "Undiscovered Golf Destination of the Year".
+New Zealand has been awarded the "Undiscovered Golf Destination of the Year".